m59peacemaker/angular-pmkr-components/src/filters/partition/README.md

 # Partition

+Accept an array or string and breaks them into arrays of the given size.

 The `partition` filter is especially useful for generating rows and columns for a grid system as in Twitter Bootstrap.

+## Dependencies

-This filter depends on the [filterStabilize][1] service to prevent infinite digest cycles.
+- [filterStabilize][1] - Prevents infinite digest cycles.

 ## Usage: